All is Possible for the Christian

 The literal Greek translation for verse twelve is: “A woman but to teach not I allow, not to exercise authority of a man, but to be in silence”.
 The word “authority” has the meaning of domination.
 The meaning is that women should not be domineering over men, which included teaching men in the church.
 Paul then gives reasons for this statement, by reverting to the Genesis account.
 Adam was formed first, then Eve from his rib (v.13).
 Man was first, the head.
 Then, Eve was deceived by the serpent, not Adam (v.14): “The woman said ‘The serpent deceived me, and I ate.’ “ (Genesis 3:13).

 This relationship between men and women is from the Lord.
 Christ is the head of the church, the “bride” (i.e. the woman).
 Man is the head of the woman.
 Christ gave his life for the church.
 Man gives his life for the woman.
 It is a relationship of equality, but voluntary, and mutual, submissiveness in roles.
 Christ is equal, in the Godhead, to the Father, but Christ made Himself submissive to the Father.
 The Bible teaches this same relationship for the roles of women and men, both in and out of church.

 After referring to the woman becoming a sinner (v.
-14), Paul adds that the woman will be “saved through childbearing--if they continue in faith, love and holiness with propriety” (v.15).
-The reference to “childbearing” is a reference in general to the “good deeds” in verse eleven.
-Paul then clarifies this point by adding that the “good deeds”, and salvation, comes from first being a Christian.
+14), Paul adds that the woman will be “saved in childbearing if they continue in faith, love, and holiness, with self-control” (v.15).
+The reference to “childbearing” is a reference in general to the “good work” in verse eleven.
+Paul then clarifies this point by adding that the “good works”, and salvation, comes from first being a Christian.